-- Level of risk, including an overall or cumulative assessment of the client's risk - Specific risk factors that require management and potential interventions - Specific protective factors that may enhance treatment amenability and overall rehabilitation - Current amenability to treatment - Appropriate placement options (e.g., community, outpatient, or residential) - Relevant diagnostic considerations regarding the treatment of co-existing conditions, the need for medical/pharmacological treatment (if indicated), and further assessments needed to address areas of concern - Other relevant considerations based on the individual client's risk and needs that could affect the safety of the client and/or community safety and/or treatment
+- A. Level of risk, including an overall or cumulative assessment of the client's risk - B. Specific risk factors that require management and potential interventions - C. Specific protective factors that may enhance treatment amenability and overall rehabilitation - D. Current amenability to treatment - E. Appropriate placement options (e.g., community, outpatient, or residential) - F. Relevant diagnostic considerations regarding the treatment of co-existing conditions, the need for medical/pharmacological treatment (if indicated), and further assessments needed to address areas of concern - G. Other relevant considerations based on the individual client's risk and needs that could affect the safety of the client and/or community safety and/or treatment

-The evaluator shall also provide information about a client's potential contact with his/her own children and suggested risk factors (see Appendix I Determining Sex Offender Contact with Own Minor Children).
+The evaluator shall also provide information about a client's potential contact with his/her own children and suggested risk factors.